 Using frosted glass film as a solution for glass safety regulations is an affordable and quick solution.
-With an experienced professional, frosted glass film can be applied to not only meet safety standards, but also to provide a decorative element that can enhance the interior design aesthetics.
+With an experienced professional, visual indicators can be applied to not only meet safety standards, but also to provide a decorative element that can enhance the interior design aesthetics.

-In commercial settings, logos and a range of decorative shapes can be carefully cut into window film and applied to large areas of glass.
+In commercial settings, logos and a range of decorative shapes can be carefully cut into window film, or vinyl decals applied to large areas of glass.
 Frosted window film is increasingly used this way in commercial settings, as well as in housing and apartment buildings.
 The result is safety, building compliance, privacy, as well as increased design value.